NiKrause/js-libp2p-examples/examples/js-libp2p-example-yjs-libp2p/README.md

 - ✅ **Firefox**: Fully supported and tested
 - ⚠️ **Safari/WebKit**: Partial support - WebRTC-Direct connections work, but WebSocket connections to relay do not establish webrtc connection between browsers

-**Recommendation:** Use Chrome or Chromium-based browsers for the best experience.
+**Recommendation:** Use Chrome or Chromium-based or Firefox browsers for the best experience.
 Safari/WebKit users should use WebRTC-Direct bootstrap connections.

 ## How It Works